Kcnarf/d3-voronoi-map-tween/README.md

 This D3 plugin allows to interpolate from one [d3-voronoi-map](https://github.com/Kcnarf/d3-voronoi-map) to another.

+Considering the data comming from either the starting data set or the ending data set, each single datum has a corresponding cell in the starting Voronoï map and another in the ending Voronoï map.
+The objective of the plugin is to provide a way (i.e. an interpolator function) to smoothly interpolate between the starting cell and the ending cell of each data.
+To do so, we do not interpolate polygons associated to each single datum in order to no have a mess of overlapping polygons.
+But we rather interpolate the characteristics of the sites of each polygon and then compute a Voronoï map of these interpolated sites (thanks to [d3-weighted-voronoi](https://github.com/Kcnarf/d3-weighted-voronoi)).
+We also have to take care of data only available in the starting or ending data sets.

 Because a picture is worth a thousand words:

 ![simulation](./img/example0.gif)

 In this animation:

-- red cells are cells available only int the starting Voronoï map, i.e. data only in the starting data set;
+- blue cells are cells available in both the starting and ending Voronoï map, i.e. data both in the starting and ending sets; these cells smoothly evolve in order to reflect their starting and ending weights, which may be distinct
-- green cells are cells available only in the ending Voronoï map, i.e. data only in the ending data set;
+- red cells are cells available only in the starting Voronoï map, i.e. data only in the starting data set; these cells smoothly disappear
-- blue cells are cells available in both the starting and ending Voronoï map, i.e. data both in the starting and ending sets with potentially distinct weights
+- green cells are cells available only in the ending Voronoï map, i.e. data only in the ending data set; these cells smoothly appear
 - the second half part of the animation shows how the cells' sites evolve (they either appear/disappear/evolve in location and weight)

 Available only for **d3-voronoi-map v2**.

 ## Context

 Animating a Voronoï map is already possible with the [live arrangement](https://github.com/Kcnarf/d3-voronoi-map#live) feature of the [d3-voronoi-map](https://github.com/Kcnarf/d3-voronoi-map) plugin.
-This feature is suffisant to handle updates of data (displayed as evolving cell areas), but can't handle addition or deletion of data (deletion = data no longer existing at the end of the animation, addition = data not existing at the begining of the animation).
+This feature is suffisant to handle updates of data (displayed as evolving cell areas) for a static overall shape, but can't handle addition or deletion of data (deletion = data no longer existing at the end of the animation, addition = data not existing at the begining of the animation) and can't handle an evolving overall shape (e.g. a shape being bigger as the total amount it represents increases).

-This is where the d3-voronoi-map-tween comes in: added data are displayed as new and emmerging cells, and deleted data are displayed as shrinking and removed cells.
+This is where the d3-voronoi-map-tween comes in:

+- added data are displayed as new and emmerging cells
+- deleted data are displayed as shrinking and removed cells
+- evolving overall shape is possible

 ## Examples